Risk

 Ask the Expert: Paper Incident Reports Work for Us.
 Why Should We Go Digital?

-By Daniel Young | November 11, 2021 | 3 min read
+By Daniel Young | October 18, 2023 | 4 min read

 Paper vs digital security records

-I am always shocked when I encounter an organization that files paper incident reports.
-Incident reports aren’t meant to be filed and forgotten.
-However, if your security department is using paper to file incident reports, you probably aren’t alone.
-Security organizations are used to paper, and unless they’re encouraged by leadership, may not be willing to give up their old forms.
+If your security department is using paper to file incident reports, however, you aren’t alone.
+Security organizations are used to paper, and unless they’re encouraged by leadership, they may not be willing to give up their old forms.

 How can you do 100 risk assessments in 30 days?
 Let us show you.